 - 1. The admission of students to various programs shall be as prescribed by the University subject to the provisions of the Act and the policies & guidelines of the State Government, Central Government and Regulatory Bodies from time to time. - 2.
 There may be a provision for direct admission for a limited number of students into the University.
 Details of criteria for such admissions shall be as per the provisions of the rules formulated by the appropriate authority. - 3.
 The candidates with a Polytechnic Diploma or any other qualification approved by the State Government/AICTE are eligible to join the B. Tech. programs at the beginning of the second year (i.e., the 3rd semester), as per prevailing practice through Lateral Entry scheme, and their maximum duration shall be as specified in sub-section 3.3.2. - 4.
-Admissions shall ordinarily close on a specified date before commencement of the first semester instruction, through a notification/academic calendar. - Candidates shall have to register as bonafide students with the University as per the regulations before commencement of instruction in the 1st Semester and in the 3rd Semester in case of Lateral Entry students. - A student is allowed to attend the classes, tutorials, and practicals only for those courses that s/he has registered in a semester. - A student, who has been promoted with a backlog, has to additionally register for the backlog course(s) if the same is being offered in that semester.
+Admissions shall ordinarily close on a specified date before commencement of the first semester instruction, through a notification/academic calendar. - Candidates shall have to register as bonafide students with the University as per the regulations before commencement of instruction in the 1st Semester and in the 3rd Semester in case of Lateral Entry students. - A student is allowed to attend the classes, tutorials, and practicals only for those courses that s/he has registered in a semester. - A student, who has been promoted with a backlog, has to additionally register for the backlog course(s) if the same is being offered in that semester. - 5.
+The University reserves the right to cancel the admission of any student and ask him/her to discontinue his/her studies at any stage of his/her study on grounds of unsatisfactory academic performance, irregular attendance in classes, repeated attempt of malpractice in the examinations, willful violation of the rules & regulations of the University, or any other activity attributed as indiscipline or a cognizable offense as per the law.

-5. Branch Change:
+3.4.1 Branch Change